Ryan Holiday: Life Is Too Short to Be a Bootlicker

 Our public safety had gone to zero.
 Cartels are running entire communities.

+The country was going to die.
 In the face of that,

 how do you process it?
 Can you imagine how much money you would have to be paid to have to say that to someone?

 There's no number for me.
-I'll talk about the stoic element of it.
+I'll talk about the Stoic element of it.

 But I think I am struck by the timelessness of that position, right?

 The sort of courtier in the king's court having to tell them that they're amazing, that they've saved the world.
-Like I imagine
+Like, I imagine, like, Seneca, the Stoic philosopher, is Nero's tutor.

 And probably a very similar sort of rationalization, you know, the first five years of Nero's reign are actually quite good.
 They're called the quinquinium Neronis,